In This Article

 For instance, it doesn’t provide clues on how you might be exposed to radium, which food sources contain alanine, what products have latex, and so on.

-Currently, there is no proof that bioresonance is a reliable way to determine your intolerances and imbalances.
+Currently, there is no proof that the bioresonance method that 5Strands uses is a reliable way to determine your intolerances and imbalances.

 The studies on bioresonance scanning are still limited and are not peer-reviewed, which would help establish its reliability as a testing method.